AlexanderCurtin/terrible_rust_shell/README.md

 # terrible_rust_shell
 An attempt to make a shell in rust.

-This was mostly just me trying to hit the ground running.
+This was mostly just me trying to hit the ground running with rust without actually knowing anything.

 It supports pipes, quotes vs apostrophes, environment variables.